 For lakhs of people in our operational communities, access to basic healthcare and safe drinking water continues to be an area of concern even in this day and age.
 We are actively working towards augmenting health and water facilities in our target areas.

-- (A) Swasthya Sewa - (B) Drinking Water & Water Augmentation amongst 3,000+ community members, including of organ donation and the process for the same
+- (A) Swasthya Sewa - (B) Drinking Water & Water Augmentation

 To nurture community health through programmes on preventive and curative healthcare promotion, availability and accessibility of drinking water, and proper sanitation facilities